EshbanTheLearner/thepersonalMSDS-v2/todayilearned.md

 ## Part - III (26 May 2021 - Continued)

+### Day 50 | July 14, 2021 | Wednesday

+**Today's Progress:** Today I started the **Apache Spark Associate Developer** course from the Data Scientist Pathway by Databricks.

+- Course Overview
+- Databricks with R
+  - Introduction
+  - Databricks Overview
+  - Introduction to the Databricks Platform
+  - Databricks Runtime with Apache Spark and R
+  - Spark SQL
+  - Three DataFrame Classes
+  - Reader and Writer
+  - DataFrame and Column

 ### Day 49 | July 13, 2021 | Tuesday

 **Today's Progress:** Today I concluded the **Fundamentals of the Databricks Lakehouse Platform Accreditation** course from the Data Scientist Pathway by Databricks.